thomasabishop/eolas/Logic/Propositional_logic/Boolean_function_synthesis.md

 When we looked at [boolean functions](/Logic/Propositional_logic/Boolean_functions.md) we were working in a particular direction: from a function to a truth table.
 When we do Boolean function synthesis we work in the opposite direction: from a truth table to a function.

 This is an important skill that we will use when constructing [logic circuits](/Electronics_and_Hardware/Digital_circuits/Digital_circuits.md).
 We will go from truth conditions (i.e. what we want the circuit to do and when we want it to do it) to a function expression which is then reduced to its simplest form and implemented with [logic gates](/Electronics_and_Hardware/Digital_circuits/Logic_gates.md).
+Specifically, NAND gates.

+We will show here that a complex logical expression can be reduced to an equivalent expression that uses only the NAND operator.

 ## The process